 enough medical evidence for a decision to be made without a face-to-face assessment

-If the DWP feel that there is not enough evidence to make a paper-based decision, your child may have to attend a face-to-face assessment.
+If the DWP feels that there is not enough evidence to make a paper-based decision, your child may have to attend a face-to-face or telephone assessment.